SkyWaet/bib-manager/README.md

 # bib-manager
-This is the Sublime Text 3 plugin, developed for SPBU Department of Applied  Cybernetics (<a href="http://apcyb.spbu.ru/"></a>).
+This is the Sublime Text 3 plugin, developed for <a href="http://apcyb.spbu.ru/">SPBU Department of Applied  Cybernetics</a>.